 We have granted registration rights in connection with the issuance of our securities to Elan International Services, Ltd., Eli Lilly and Company, Hybridon, Inc. and Reliance Insurance Company.
-In the aggregate, these registration rights cover approximately 5,732,273 shares of our common stock which are currently outstanding, an additional \$14.5 million of our common stock we are obligated to issue to Hybridon, and additional shares of our common stock which may become outstanding upon the conversion of outstanding indebtedness or other convertible securities.
+In the aggregate, these registration rights cover approximately 6,232,273 shares of our common stock which are currently outstanding, inclusive of the shares offered in this prospectus, an additional \$4.5 million of our common stock we are obligated to issue to Hybridon, and additional shares of our common stock which may become outstanding upon the conversion of outstanding convertible securities.
 If these registration rights are exercised by the holders, it will bring additional shares of our common stock into the market, which may have an adverse effect on our stock price.
+In addition, Reliance has registration rights with respect to the approximately \$66 million of notes we issued to Reliance.